Shntd2/Readit-backend/MDS_development_description.md

 	* What is it for
 	* What are its benefits
 	* It is very important to convey information to the user that messages with summaries will be sent to email address which will be mentioned in registration
-1. Feedback section
+2. Feedback section
 	* Here users will be able to send comments and suggestions about the project
-2. Login page
+3. Login page
-	* This page is crucial because without login user wont be able to use the app
+	* This page is crucial because without login user won't be able to use the app
 	* It is very important to convey information to the user that messages with summaries will be sent to users email address which will be mentioned in registration
 	* Implement sign in and sign up logic in `login.py` file
 		* `login.py` must be connected directly to `models.py`